 Approach three doesn’t always work.
 You are telling the reviewer that he or she is wrong, but you are trying to be constructive about it.
 You are also telling the editor that the reviewer is wrong and that the editor shouldn’t trust the reviewer’s perspective on this point.
 That’s a fine line.

 The problem with approach one is you stopped the dialogue.
 An author does not want to be called ignorant or stupid any more than a reviewer does.
 When vitriol meets genuine—but misguided—criticism, the reviewer is likely to recommend rejection.
 The author is also likely to lose the editor’s favor, because to allow the ‘fight back’ is to devalue the reviewer’s time and due care, which editors are loath to do.
 Approach one leaves no room for the reviewer to come back and say “thank you for educating me.”

 I also discourage the second approach, acquiescence.
 Yes, doing what the reviewer wants improves publication likelihood.
 This is also true when the editor did not address the reviewer’s flawed counsel in the decision letter (or maybe the editor doesn’t know it is flawed!).
 Adopting a flawed or outdated method is bad for science and bad for your career.
 It takes courage to challenge an uninformed reviewer, but the field is better off because of it.
 Have courage—good papers always find good homes.

-So you’ve received a comment from an uniformed reviewer—now what?
+So you’ve received a comment from an uninformed reviewer—now what?
 Before writing your response, do these three things:

 Make sure you are right.
 If the reviewer asked you to use method X to test your model, but you are not sure about method X, before arguing that your method Y is better, you need to get educated on method X. If you aren’t sure, seek out an expert opinion from another researcher.